litestar-org/litestar/docs/usage/responses.rst

 Returning ASGI Applications
 +++++++++++++++++++++++++++

-Starlite also supports returning ASGI applications directly, as you would responses.
+Litestar also supports returning ASGI applications directly, as you would responses.
 For example:

 .. code-block:: python

-   from starlite import get
+   from litestar import get
-   from starlite.types import ASGIApp, Receive, Scope, Send
+   from litestar.types import ASGIApp, Receive, Scope, Send

    @get("/")